+Model.
 We consider a variant of [2]'s ANTS problem, where a set of mobile agents search the infinite grid for an adversarially hidden treasure.
 Our model is an adapted version of the model used in a paper by Emek et al. [1].
 Each agent is controlled either by a finite automaton or by a pushdown automaton, both either deterministic or randomized, with a common sense of direction and can communicate only with agents sharing the same grid cell.

-More formally, consider n mobile agents that explore $\mathbb{Z}^2$ .
-In the beginning of the execution, all agents are positioned in the same grid cell referred to as the origin (say, the cell with coordinates $(0,0) \in \mathbb{Z}^2$ ).
-In contrast to prior work, we do not assume that the agents can distinguish between the origin and the other cells (see Section 1.5 for a discussion of this matter).
-We refer to the cells with either x or y-coordinate equal to 0 as north/east/south/westaxis, depending on which part of the plane they are located.
-For example, the north-axis corresponds to the set of cells $\{(0, y) \mid y \ge 0\}$ .
+More formally, consider n mobile agents that explore \mathbb{Z}^2 .
+In the beginning of the execution, all agents are positioned in the same grid cell referred to as the origin (say, the cell with coordinates $(0,0) \in \mathbb{Z}^2$).
+In contrast to prior work, we do not assume that the agents can distinguish between the origin and the other cells.4 We denote the cells with either x or y-coordinate being 0 as north/east/south/west-axis, depending on their location.

-In an asynchronous environment, each agent's execution progresses in discrete (asynchronous) steps indexed by the non-negative integers.
-We denote the time at which agent a completes step i > 0 by $t_a(i) > 0$ and call $t_a(i)$ an activation time.
-Following common practice, we assume that the activation times $t_a(i)$ for all a and i are determined by the policy $\psi$ of an adversary that knows the protocol but is oblivious to its random bits, whereas the agents do not have any sense of time.
-The set of activation times determined by the adversary is called a schedule and thus, the policy of an adversary is a function from the set of possible protocols to the set of possible schedules, which is independent of the random coin tosses.
-Throughout the paper, we will use the terms synchronous/asynchronous policy and -/- schedule interchangeably in the rest of the paper, despite their subtle difference.
+In an asynchronous environment, each agent's execution progresses in discrete (asynchronous) steps indexed by the non-negative integers and we denote the time at which agent a completes step i > 0 by $t_a(i) > 0$.
+Following common practice, we assume that the time stamps $t_a(i)$ are determined by the policy ψ of an adversary that knows the protocol but is oblivious to its random bits, whereas the agents do not have any sense of time.
 A synchronous environment corresponds to the special case where $t_a(i) = i$ for all agents a and all i > 0.

 The communication and computational capabilities of the agents are limited.
 Specifically, in our model, an agent a positioned in cell $c \in \mathbb{Z}^2$ can communicate with all other agents positioned in cell c at the same time.
 This communication is limited though: agent a merely senses for each state q of its (finite or pushdown) automaton, whether there exists at least one agent $a' \neq a$ in cell c whose current state is q.
-Notice that this communication scheme is a special case of the one-two-many communication scheme introduced in [19] with bounding parameter b = 1.
+Notice that this communication scheme is a special case of the one-two-many communication scheme introduced in [17] with bounding parameter b = 1.